adanque/Anomaly-Detection/README.md

 - Where can this data be derived from?
 	- Answer:

-- How can we identify how much churn affects the bottom line?
+- How can we identify how much fraud affects the bottom line?
 	- Answer:

-- Can churn be prevented?
+- Can fraud be prevented?
 	- Answer:

-- Are there indirect factors that lead to churn?
+- Are there indirect factors that lead to fraud?
 	- Answer:

 - Are there an early detection sign?
 	- Answer:

-- Is there a way to show how much prevented churn has affected the bottom line of cash flow?
+- Is there a way to show how much prevented fraud has affected the bottom line of cash flow?
 	- Answer: